Breakdowns and incidents (274 to 287)

 - ensure that passengers keep away from the carriageway and hard shoulder, and that children are kept under control

-- walk to an emergency telephone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder) – the telephone is free of charge and connects directly to the Highways Agency or the police.
+- walk to an emergency telephone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder) – the telephone is free of charge and connects directly to an operator.
 Use these in preference to a mobile phone (see Rule 283).
 Always face the traffic when you speak on the phone

-- give full details to the Highways Agency or the police; also inform them if you are a vulnerable motorist such as disabled, older or travelling alone
+- give full details to the operator; also inform them if you are a vulnerable motorist such as disabled, older or travelling alone

 - return and wait near your vehicle (well away from the carriageway and hard shoulder)